Digital rights management: Alternatives

 Several business models offer DRM alternatives.

-Subscription

-Streaming services have created profitable business models by signing users to monthly subscriptions in return for access to the service's library.
-This model has worked for music (such as Spotify, Apple Music, etc.) and video (such as Netflix, Disney+, Hulu, etc.).

 "Easy and cheap"

 Accessing a pirated copy can be illegal and inconvenient.
 Businesses that charge acceptable fees for doing so tend to attract customers.
 A business model that dissuades illegal file sharing is to make legal content downloading easy and cheap.
 Pirate websites often host malware which attaches itself to the files served.
 If content is provided on legitimate sites and is reasonably priced, consumers are more likely to purchase media legally.

 Crowdfunding or pre-order

 Crowdfunding has been used as a publishing model for digital content.

 Promotion for traditional products

 Many artists give away individual tracks to create awareness for a subsequent album.

 Artistic Freedom Voucher

 The Artistic Freedom Voucher (AFV) introduced by Dean Baker is a way for consumers to support "creative and artistic work".
 In this system, each consumer receives a refundable tax credit of $100 to give to any artist of creative work.
 To restrict fraud, the artists must register with the government.
 The voucher prohibits any artist that receives the benefits from copyrighting their material for a certain length of time.
 Consumers would be allowed to obtain music for a certain amount of time easily and the consumer would decide which artists receive the $100.
 The money can either be given to one artist or to many, and this distribution is up to the consumer.